InchanterX/lab_2_shell_M/README.md

 In folder src/core/user_commands you can find an example of user's command and write your own the same way.

 ## Small guide about making pwd by your own
-1. First of all, ypu need to make a python file with a name you like.
+1. First of all, you need to make a python file with a name you like.
 For pwd it will be "pwd.py".
-2. Then you need to make this file a command in from the point of view of the console by adding a configuration variable.
+2. Then you need to make this file a command at point of view of the console by adding a configuration variable.
+Fields of flags, aliases and descriptions are not mandatory and can be empty ({} or "")
 ```python
 COMMAND_INFO = {
     "name": "pwd", # command name